daht-x/sagitta/libraries/core/documentation/monads/result-factory.md

   | `predicate` | Creates a set of criteria |
   | `failure`   | A possible failure        |

+- Return: A new failed result if the value of `predicate` is `true` otherwise, a new successful result.

 ***[Top](#resultfactory)***

 #### `Ensure<TFailure, TSuccess>(success, predicate, createFailure)`